verbiate/VideoDumpty-CLI/README.md

 # VideoDumpty
-Break apart a video into frames, modify them, then recombine the frames into video with the original framerate and audio
+Break apart a video into frames, modify them, then recombine the frames back into video with the original framerate and audio